A plate full of cannoli

 Everyday Alternatives: e questo / e ciò

-In everyday conversation, il che is often replaced by more informal expressions like e questo and e ciò.
-Here are some examples:
+In everyday conversation, il che is often replaced by more informal expressions such as e questo or e ciò.
+These forms are very common in spoken Italian.

 Luca è arrivato in ritardo, e questo mi ha fatto arrabbiare.